lukeclark03/Spotify-Project/README.md

-Goal: Take in a list of songs, whether through a playlist, etc, and generate a radio based on the contents of this playlist (another list of songs)
+Goal: Take in a playlist and generate a radio based on the contents of this playlist (another list of songs)

 Approaches: